🌴 Peninsula Paradise · Samaná

 Ten minutes west of town, Playa Bonita is everything a Caribbean beach should be.
 White sand, palm trees, warm clear water, and almost no development beyond a handful of low-key beach bars and restaurants that serve fresh fish at picnic tables in the shade.

-It's consistently rated one of the most beautiful beaches in the DR — quieter and more natural-feeling than the resort beaches near Puerto Plata, and with better water quality than the main town beach.
+It's consistently rated among the top beaches in the DR — quieter and more natural-feeling than the resort beaches near Puerto Plata, and with better water quality than the main town beach.
 Go in the morning for the calmest conditions and fewest visitors.

 The Beaches